Home » Self Care » Self Care-Torso » Self Care-Upper Back » Self-Care – Nagging Pain Inside The Bottom of the Shoulder Blade

 Stretching for Relief and Better Posture

 The stretches in this post can quickly and easily lengthen the serratus anterior to offer quick relief.
-For greater impact, apply a vapo-coolant like Icy-hot or BioFreeze on the ribs.
-As well, you can just swipe the area under your armpit with ice.
-It’ll be particularly shocking and aggravating in the area over the trigger point.
+For greater impact, apply a vapor coolant like Icy-hot or BioFreeze to the ribs.

 Tone Weak, Overstretched Muscle